 The city-state was an early adopter of the first social services, introducing a medical service in 1301 and hospital in 1377.
 In 1418, Dubrovnik became the first European territory to abolish slavery.
 By the 16th century, Dubrovnik was 1 of the region's great mercantile powers, trading with India and the Americas as its arts and literature flourished.
-It began to decline in the 17th century, especially after a 1667 earthquake destroyed large sections of the city-state (see "The Illvrian Provinces" below).
+It began to decline in the 17th century, especially after a 1667 earthquake destroyed large sections of the city.
+In 1808, French Emperor Napoleon dissolved the city-state (see "The Illyrian Provinces" below)